Antarjali Jatra: Plot

-The film opens with Seetaram, a rich Kulin Brahmin, being brought to the bank of the Ganga for a virtuous death in contact with the holy river's waters (called Antarjali in Bengali), as suggested by his family priest.
-He does not die, even after waiting for a few days.
-An astrologer suggests that he would not die without a companion, i.e., a wife.
-An old Brahmin takes this opportunity to get rid of the burden of his young daughter Yashobati, without dowry, knowing that Seetaram is on his deathbed.
-Baiju, a kind-hearted chandala (an untouchable Hindu caste traditionally employed as crematorium workers) tries to reason with Yashobati, a newlywed, to run away.
-He narrates his inability to be a part of sin by making a funeral pyre for the newlywed and burning a young widow.
-He tries to reason with her that glory in sati is hollow.
+The film opens with Seetaram, a wealthy Kulin Brahmin, being taken to the banks of the Ganges to undergo the Antarjali (death) ritual.
+According to the family priest, the individual is supposed to die upon coming into contact with the river's sacred waters.
+However, Seetaram does not die, even after waiting for several days.
+An astrologer claims that Seetaram will not die alone and that he needs a companion, such as a wife.
+Seeing an opportunity in Seetaram's situation, an elderly Brahmin tries to find a husband for his daughter Yashobati, as he has no dowry to offer.

+Meanwhile, Baiju, a kind-hearted Chandala (a traditionally outcast Hindu caste employed as crematorium workers), tries to persuade Yashobati, a newlywed, to run away with him.
+He explains that he cannot take part in the sinful act of building a funeral pyre for a newlywed and burning a young widow.
+He tries to convince her that the glory of Sati is hollow.